 All year around sightings

 Rafflesia – one of the World’s largest flowers – grows in different parts of the forest of Belum Temengor.
-This species is a aseasonal parasite and blooms cyclically through the year – with a bit of luck it’s possible to spot with a little hiking into the rainforest.
+This species is a aseasonal parasite and blooms cyclically through the year – with a bit of luck it’s possible to spot while hiking into the rainforest.

 Fishing eagles are a common sighting along the lake waters.
-It’s possible to see them in action, perching on rotting stumps on the lake waiting to catch fish or dropping high from the sky on their preys.
+Then, it’s possible to see them in action, perching on rotting stumps on the lake waiting to catch fish or dropping high from the sky on their preys.

 The forest is home to many small mammals like deers, tapirs and other herbivorous animals, which is not uncommon to spot while hiking or stopping by the so called “salt licks” (natural mineral deposits of stone and mud which the animals lick to get essential mineral nutrients).
 Sometimes – if lucky – it’s even possible to see elephants there.
 Small reptiles, frogs, lizards, geckos, dung beetles, “lantern bugs”, cycads and many more insects or small reptiles are observable during forest hikes.

-Swimming at the waterfalls can be done throughout the year, but on days of heavy rain they are better to be avoided as they become dangerous in case of torrential rush of water from the hill tops.
+Swimming at the waterfalls can be done throughout the year, but on days of heavy rain it is better to avoid them, as they become dangerous in case of torrential rush of water from the hill tops.
 At waterfall sites it’s common to swim in company of many fishes.